apester-dev/ios-sdk/Readme.md

 ## Handle Strip Units
 ### `APEStripService` Implementaion
+The APEStripService is a  `StripWebView` and `StoryWebView` handle, so there will be a specific html src and some sort of messaging proxy between them.
+Follow our step by step guide and setup:

 1 - register the app main bundle, token and Domain from your `StripViewController`  `viewDidLoad` function:
 ```
 APEStripService.shared.register(bundle: Bundle.main, token: "5890a541a9133e0e000e31aa")